Kim Hart: Biography

 Kim Denise Hart was born in Auckland on 9 May 1960.
 She was the lead vocalist in the Penrose High School Band, Chalkdust, which entered the 1976 Battle of the Bands competition, where they became finalists.
+Another band member from Chalkdust, Tina Cross, would also venture to Australia to form the famous 80s synthpop band "Koo De Tah".

 Signed to EMI in 1977 Hart's first single was "You Don't Need Me"/"Born To Wander".
 This was followed in 1978 with "(You're a) Changed Man"/"You Light Up My Light" and "On My Toes Again"/"How Deep Is Your Love".
 Hart came second in the New Zealand finals of The South Pacific Song Contest with "On My Toes Again" and she represented New Zealand at the Yamaha Song Festival in Japan.

-In 1978 Hart released her debut self-titled album, followed by a new single called "Fly Right Away"/"Blame It on the Sun" and another in early 1979, "Running Around in Circles"/"Love Too Much".
+In 1978 Hart released her debut self-titled album, followed by a new single called "Fly Right Away" [Produced by Gerard Smith and Alastair Riddell with Paul Dunningham playing drums] and flip side "Blame It on the Sun" [Produced by Mike Harvey].
+Another single in early 1979, "Running Around in Circles"/"Love Too Much".

 In 1980 Hart released "Love At First Night", which reached number 15 on the New Zealand charts in June.
 The song was also released in Australia as her debut single there, and it peaked at number 6.
-Three more singles in 1980.
+Hart began recording a second album in Australia in 1980 but it was never released.

 Hart's final release in Australia was "Heartbeat"/"Don't Give Up" was released on RCA in 1984.